 - Social Care

 - Occupational Therapy

-- Independent Counselling
+- Independent Counselling.

 What training are the staff supporting students with SEND had or are having?

-Training for teaching students with special educational needs is considered essential.
+The following training for teaching students with special educational needs is considered essential.

 In addition, there is regular training in:

 - First Aid